June 25, 2025

-It is important for employers to have a social media policy providing detailed guidelines to their employees as to what is acceptable or not acceptable as social media content.
-The reasoning behind this is to ensure that employees are aware of what is expected of them and help maintain the reputation of the business and to protect the members of the entire company.
-It is essential to know that a social media policy is a tool to prevent any potential security breaches that might occur by ensuring that employees are aware of their responsibilities towards the company.
+It is important for employers to have a social media policy giving detailed guidelines to their employees as to what is acceptable or not acceptable as social media content.
+The idea of this is to ensure that employees are aware of what is expected of them and help maintain the reputation of the business and also protect the members of the whole business.
+It is essential to know that a social media policy is a tool to prevent any security breaches that might occur by ensuring that employees are aware of their responsibilities towards the company.

-As previously mentioned, to mitigate the risk, the first step is to have a clear social media policy which is distributed across the business.
-Regular training of employees is another way to try and mitigate any social media related situations.
-In cases where a social media incident occurs, employers must thoroughly investigate the matter and obtain evidence of the offensive/derogatory social medial content.
-An effective disciplinary procedure should be followed, and employers should only monitor the social medial of their employees where they have reasonable grounds to do so.
+As said above, to mitigate the risk, the first step is to have a clear social media policy which should be distributed across the business.
+Regular employee training is another way to mitigate any social media related situations.
+In case an issue arises, employers must thoroughly investigate the matter and obtain evidence of the offensive/derogatory social media content.
+An effective disciplinary procedure should be followed and employers should only monitor the social media of employees were they have reasonable grounds to do so.

 Gilson Gray is happy to answer your questions regarding any issues relating to social media that concern you.
 If you’d like more information, please contact a member of our Employment Law team here.